 Having a dog requires a lot of care, maintenance, and money.
 But what if your dog could go to work for you?
 Cavalier has flipped the script with their genius puppy payroll program.
 Write your dog’s name and your instagram handle on a punch card.
 At each visit, ask the bartender to clock your dog in.
-Repeated visits earn you free stuff like a complimentary snack, cocktail or beer.
+Repeated visits earn you free stuff like a complimentary snack, cocktail, or beer.
 The “clock” starts over at the beginning of the month.
-They also offer a little pooch prize pack, plus a photo mounted behind the bar for the dog that shows up the most.
+It also offers a little pooch prize pack, plus a photo mounted behind the bar for the dog that shows up the most.
 Two covered patios, free treats for your pet, and an all-hours dog policy make it easy to show up to “work.”

 South Congress, North Loop

-Stepping into the Vortex with its Butterfly Bar and Patrizi’s Italian food truck is like taking a step back into old Austin; this theater/bar was anchoring Manor Road before anything else popped up in the area.
+Stepping into the Vortex with its Butterfly Bar and Patrizi’s Italian food truck is like taking a step back into old Austin.
+This theater/bar was anchoring Manor Road before anything else popped up in the area.
 Strings of patio lights and a small stage set the scene, while mismatched tables and chairs and a large deck provide plenty of seating options for having a signature infused cocktail (or carafe of sangria) with delightfully truffle-y popcorn, or some homemade pasta from Patrizi’s.
 Keep an eye on the calendar for trivia nights, movies, and special performances.

 East 6th, North Lamar